l3nz/whaleware/README.md

 * [wombatdialer](examples/wombatdialer/wombatdialer.md). - a next generation dialer application for the Asterisk PBX.
   It is interesting because it is a Java web application with embedded MySQL and has a complex life cycle - so you can see the basic components in action.
+* [asterisk-load-test](examples/asterisk-load-test/README.md). - a set of plain Asterisk images that you can hot-swap.
+  AMI and ARI ports are up and ready for developement and testing.